AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 ### Request example details

-The request above shows a request to transfer the assets of the user to the recipient.
+The request above shows a request to transfer the project asset `ExampleProjectId1` to the recipient `RecipientExample222.e`.

 ### Response example details